Looking for the top things to do in Capri for a day?

 9. Visit Villa San Michele

 To visit a beautiful villa on Capri that’s not in ruins, check out Villa Michele.
 It was built on the site of an old ruined chapel.
-Swedish doctor, Alex Munthe, bought the property after falling in love with Capri and built the home.
+Swedish doctor Alex Munthe bought the property after falling in love with Capri and building the home.

 He designed a beautiful garden filled with flowers local to the region.
 The home has become a museum of sorts, filled with interesting collectibles.